DFRobot/DFRobot_STS3X/README.md

   /**
    * @fn getStatus
    * @brief Get and save the current status of sensor
-   * @n Every once in a while, you need to call the interface before using other api to get the current status of the sensor
+   * @n Every once in a while, you need to call this interface before using other API to get the current status of the sensor
    * @return None
    */
   void getStatus(void);